dhoyle/splicedocs-jekyll/pages/CmdLineReference/Using/ScriptingTheCLI.md

     {: .ShellCommand}
     </div>

-    If you're not familiar with this kind of input redirection: the &lt;&lt; specifies that an interactive program (`./bin/sqlshell.sh`) will receive its input from the lines in the file until it encounters EOF.
+    If you are not familiar with this kind of input redirection: the &lt;&lt; specifies that an interactive program (`./bin/sqlshell.sh`) will receive its input from the lines in the file until it encounters EOF.
 The program responds exactly as it would had a user directly typed in those commands.
     {: .indentLevel1}

-2. Make your script executable
+2. Make your script executable.
     {: .topLevel}

     Be sure to update permissions on your script file to allow it to